Environmental Site Assessments Protect You From Liability Prior to Real Estate Purchases.

-Phase I and Phase II ESAs can be utilized by lending institutions for establishing risk during property transactions.
-ESA activities provide the lender with thorough knowledge of the environmental condition of a property, as well as any risk(s) posed by local processes or activities.
+Phase I and Phase II Environmental Site Assessments (ESAs) can be utilized by lending institutions for establishing risk during property transactions.
+ESAs provide the lender with thorough knowledge of the environmental condition of a property, as well as any risk(s) posed by local processes or activities.
 Phase I and II ESAs include the preparation of a comprehensive report including recommendations for the site if an environmental concern is identified relating to the site following ASTM 1527-05 standards.

 One example of ECE’s invaluable success to our clients includes The University of North Carolina at Wilmington (UNC-W), which was to be gifted a piece of property in the Wilmington area.
 ECE’s Phase I ESA investigation revealed the subject property had been used for illegal dumping of solid and hazardous materials.
 Ultimately, UNC-W declined the property to avoid accepting the property’s environmental liability.

 ECE can complete a Phase I ESA for as little as $1,800 depending on site location and size.

 Phase II property surveys include all information and activities entailed by a Phase I survey, with the addition of on-site intrusive assessment.
 This may include the installation of soil survey points for the investigation of targeted contaminants, and/or monitoring wells or well-points, for the collection and evaluation of groundwater samples.

 Recently, East Coast Environmental completed a Phase II ESA at an industrial site being considered for a cellular tower location.
 The investigation revealed extremely high metal levels in soil and groundwater samples.
 The cellular tower declined this location in order to avoid environmental liability.